gcc-mirror/gcc/gcc/ada/doc/gnat_rm/security_hardening_features.rst

-Verification may also be performed before No_Return calls, whether all of them, with :switch:`-fhardcfr-check-noreturn-calls=always`; all but internal subprograms involved in exception-raising or -reraising, with :switch:`-fhardcfr-check-noreturn-calls=no-xthrow` (default); only nothrow ones, with :switch:`-fhardcfr-check-noreturn-calls=nothrow`;
+Verification may also be performed before No_Return calls, whether all of them, with :switch:`-fhardcfr-check-noreturn-calls=always`; all but internal subprograms involved in exception-raising or -reraising or subprograms explicitly marked with both :samp:`No_Return` and :samp:`Machine_Attribute` :samp:`expected_throw` pragmas, with :switch:`-fhardcfr-check-noreturn-calls=no-xthrow` (default); only nothrow ones, with :switch:`-fhardcfr-check-noreturn-calls=nothrow`;
 or none, with :switch:`-fhardcfr-check-noreturn-calls=never`.